If you had to pick one pressure cooker, what would it be?

 If I could only have one pressure cooker, I would choose…

-The Instant Pot IP-Duo 60 electric pressure cooker.
+The Instant Pot IP-Duo Plus 60 electric pressure cooker.

-(I know, having the picture at the top of the post kind of gives it away.)
+(I know, having a picture of an Instant Pot at the top of the post kind of gives it away.)

 Now, this is a change for me.
 I used to recommend stove top pressure cookers.
 Nowadays, I reach for the electric pressure cooker first.
 Set it and forget it cooking is just too convenient.
 Once I lock the lid and set the timer, the electric PC takes it from there, and I can focus on the rest of dinner.
 The electric PC brings itself up to high pressure, levels off, maintains high pressure until the end of cooking, and then turns itself to a warming mode and lets the pressure start to come down naturally.